check before: 2026-02-28

 Details:

-Updated November 11, 2025: We have updated the content and the images below.
+Updated February 24, 2026: We have updated the timeline.
 Thank you for your patience.

 [Introduction]

-Starting February 2026, we will introduce jailbreak and root detection for Entra credentials in the Microsoft Authenticator app on both iOS and Android platforms.
+Starting end of February 2026, we will introduce jailbreak and root detection for Entra credentials in the Microsoft Authenticator app on both iOS and Android platforms.
 This change enhances security by preventing Entra credentials from functioning on jailbroken/rooted devices.
 All existing Entra credentials on jailbroken or rooted devices will be wiped to protect your organization.
 This capability is secure by default and does not require any admin configuration or control.

 [When this will happen]